reekKiE/CompleteSuicideManual-En/English/chapter_6.md

 Among all the corpses of suicides, people say that the corpses of gas suicides are "the most beautiful."
 Your body will be found stained pink because blood containing hemoglobin carbon monoxide gives the skin a pink color.
 Clothes may become untied during cramps, but that's okay.
 However, incontinence often occurs in gas suicides.
 In the home of a man who died from carbon monoxide poisoning in the bathroom, there was faeces in the kitchen and on the bed.
 Since there was no feces in the deceased's rectum, we knew it was his.
 At that time, carbon monoxide was accidentally produced by heating the bath water when there was no bath water.
 He could not hold it in the kitchen or the bed, and then he went to the bathroom and died.
 Generally, incontinence occurs even when someone is conscious.
 Anyone who wants to see a clean body must go to the toilet beforehand.

-## Case Study 18: Man sentenced for gas suicide attempt
+## Case study 18: Man sentenced for gas suicide attempt

 In April 1978, a 47-year-old unemployed man who lived in a townhouse in Fukuoka Prefecture attempted to commit suicide by using gas.
 At around 10 a.m., he fell into hallucinatory symptoms of stimulant poisoning.
 He was distressed because his mistress had left and thought of committing suicide.
 He pulled a rubber hose from a propane barrel outside the house to the bathroom, filling the room with gas.
 But he didn't die after a long time.
 Two hours later, when he wanted to smoke and lit a lighter, the gas exploded.
 The explosion caused a total of 12.4 million yen in damage to the 28 households living in the town house, and injured nine residents.
 He himself was hospitalized for a month to treat burns.